 Advantages of Drum Brake

-- The parts involved in the drum brake system are quite easy to manufacture and there also cheaper in cost.
+- The parts involved in the drum brake system are pretty easy to manufacture and are also cheaper in cost.

 - To apply brakes in your vehicle, the drum brake requires less force.